 Why Bitter Gourd Leaves Turning Yellow?

-Its heart wrenching, when your plant leaves starts turning yellow day-by-day.
+It’s heart-wrenching when your plant leaves start turning yellow day by day.

-Though, not always it’s an alarming issue.
-Old leaves of plant turn yellow and shed as they age.
-Luckily, new leaves are been substituted.
+However, it’s not always an alarming issue.
+Old leaves of plants turn yellow and shed as they age.
+Luckily, new leaves are substituted.

 You must panic when new leaves of bitter gourd are turning yellow.

-If you tend to ignore, then soon you may lose your plant.
+If you tend to ignore it, you may soon lose your plant.

 Bitter gourd plant leaves turn yellow due to internal or external stress.
-Lack of essential nutrients, overwatering or underwatering, extreme climatic conditions, soggy soil or pests can cause discoloration of leaves.
+Lack of essential nutrients, overwatering or underwatering, extreme climatic conditions, soggy soil or pests can cause discolouration of leaves.

 Bitter gourd or bitter melon is one of the most famous Asian vegetables.
 People eat it as chips, or stuff other vegetables and sometimes even meat in them.

-As the name suggests, bitter gourd has a very mouth puckering acquires taste, and people have to get used to the taste.
+As the name suggests, bitter gourd has a very mouth-puckering taste, and people have to get used to the taste.

-Bitter gourd though, can be grown as the cucumbers do, but since they are a subtropical plant, they need at least three to four months of hot and humid weather to mature appropriately.
+Bitter gourd can be grown as cucumbers, but since they are a subtropical plant, they need at least three to four months of hot and humid weather to mature appropriately.

 Also Read: How Much Water Does Radish Need?